 To maximize the cost effectiveness and productivity of clinical associates, Aveanna utilizes customized processes and procedures that have been developed and refined over the years.
-We use personalized matching techniques to recruit and select applicants who fit individual patients' needs through initial applicant profiles, personal interviews, skill evaluations and reference checks.
-Aveanna utilizes a best in class iCIMS recruiting and applicant tracking platform in the sourcing, hiring, and onboarding of new personnel.
+We use personalized matching techniques to recruit and select applicants who fit individual patients' needs through initial applicant profiles, personal interviews, skill evaluations and background and reference checks.
+Aveanna utilizes its iCIMS software which assists on the hiring and onboarding of personnel.

 We recruit our clinical associates through a variety of sources, such as advertising in local and national media, job fairs, solicitations on websites, direct mail and telephone solicitations and referrals obtained directly from clients and other caregivers.
-Clinical associates are paid per visit, per hour, per diem, or are employed on a full-time salaried basis.
-Currently, we are experiencing a shortage of licensed clinicians, which has impacted our industry in general.
-See "Risk Factors-Risks Related to our Business and Industry".
-The home health and hospice industries have historically experienced shortages in qualified clinicians and management personnel.
-These shortages increase competition for qualified candidates across the entire healthcare industry and may increase our labor costs and reduce profitability.
+Clinical associates are either paid on a per visit, per hour, or per diem basis or are employed on a full-time salaried basis.
+Currently, we are experiencing a shortage of licensed professionals, which has been impacting our industry generally.
+See "Risk Factors-Risks Related to our Business and Industry-The home health and hospice industries have historically experienced shortages in qualified employees and management, and competition for qualified personnel may increase our labor costs and reduce profitability."